ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 ### Changes that DON'T break saves but are NOT SAFE

 Changing number of Room Objects in existing rooms, while technically not preventing to restore old saves, still may lead to bugs.
 Because their real number is stored in saves players may end up having more or less objects in a room than supposed by the game.
+And because currently you cannot create or delete Room Objects with a script command you won't be able to fix this, only detect when this happens by checking [Room.ObjectCount](Room#roomobjectcount).

-Change the size of the dynamic arrays and managed structs won't break saves, but may cause game to crash if script tries to access newer elements or variables in these arrays and structs after restoring older saves.
+Changing the size of the dynamic arrays and managed structs won't break saves, but may cause game to crash if script tries to access newer elements or variables in these arrays and structs after restoring older saves.<br>
 Still this may be worked around and actually be used for your advantage in the bad situation: see [dedicated section below](#an-issue-of-dynamic-objects) for more information.

 ### Changes that DON'T break saves and ARE SAFE

 Parts of game which may be safely added or removed:
+* Dialog options in existing Dialogs.
-* Rooms, when they are added or removed in whole.
-Except loading state saved in a no longer existing room will crash the game.
+* Rooms, adding new ones.
+Removing a room is *not* safe, as loading state saved in a no longer existing room will crash the game.
-* Room backgrounds in existing rooms.
+* Adding room backgrounds in existing rooms, but probably not removing them (*need to be checked*).
 * Custom properties.
 If you remove existing ones, their values may still load from the older save but will not be accessible.

-Also adding or removing any kind of plain resources, such as
+Adding or removing any kind of plain resources, such as
-* Sprites,
+* Sprites
 * Fonts,
 * Audio clips,
 * Voice-over clips,
 * Video files,
 * Translations

+**IMPORTANT:** Removing sprites is only safe if you fix any objects that could have them assigned upon restoring a save.
+Same goes for clips assigned to View Frames, and fonts used on GUI.

 In scripts:
 * User types (structs) may be added; but if you change the size of a regular struct while having variables of that type in your script - that would also change the size of these variables, and may break saves.
-Managed structs *may* be changed in size without breaking a save, but this may still cause glitches (see below).
+Managed structs *may* be changed in size without breaking a save, but this requires special approach ([see below]((#an-issue-of-dynamic-objects))).
 * Macros,
 * Functions and attributes, and generally - function code itself,
+* For same reasons - changing existing dialog scripts,
-* Local variables (inside functions), because they are not saved, because AGS does not allow to save game while inside a script function
+* Local variables (inside functions) may be added and removed freely because they are not saved, because AGS does not allow to save game while inside a script function

 ### An issue of dynamic objects